-As a company, NetPEO recognizes the need for more lung cancer awareness among teenage tobacco users and non-users.
+As a company, NetPEO recognizes the need for more lung cancer awareness among teenage and young adult tobacco users and non-users.
 Despite smoking’s known risks, many teens continue to pick up the habit.

 This is why NetPEO is offering a $2,500 Lung Cancer Awareness Scholarship.
-Applicants must be college-bound high school students and must write an essay about how smoking affects society as a whole and what young people can do to address the issue with their peers.
+Applicants must be college-bound high school students or current college attendees, and must write an essay about how smoking affects society as a whole and what young people can do to address the issue with their peers.

 For nearly two decades, NetPEO has been offering a simple and cost-effective way for businesses to find a professional employer organization (PEO).
 By bringing small- and mid-sized businesses together with human resource outsourcing companies, we give our clients leverage and opportunity to compete at the same level as their larger competitors.

 NetPEO brokers feel the same way about education: a quality education can afford young people the leverage and opportunity to compete in the global workforce.